 In Australia the regulation in place to protect us also confuses things.

 Cosmetic products and therapeutic products have different ingredient labelling standards.
 Depending on how a product is regulated, the same ingredients may have different names, or not be included on the label at all.
-It makes it hard to compare products and make an informed choice.
+Reading cosmetic ingredient labels is confusing, making it difficult to compare products and make an informed choice.

 Several factors are taken into account when determining whether a product is considered cosmetic or therapeutic.
 These include: